mcarvin8/apex-tests-git-delta/README.md

 AccountTriggerHandlerTest OpportunityTriggerHandlerTest PrepareMySandboxTest QuoteControllerTest
 ```

-This plugin will also save its output to a text file, `runTests.txt` by default unless you provide a different file path via the `--output` flag.

-You could then save the contents of this text file to a variable and use that variable in the `sf project deploy` command:
+The command's output is designed to be used with the Salesforce CLI (`sf`) deployment command.
+So when you want to deploy or validate Apex metadata, you can wrap this command with the deploy command to dynamically build the list of specified tests:

 ```
-sf apex-tests-git-delta delta --from "c7603c25581afe7c443c57e687f2d6abd654ea77" --to "HEAD" --output "runTests.txt" testclasses=$(<runTests.txt) sf project deploy start -x package/package.xml -l RunSpecifiedTests -t $testclasses
+sf project deploy start -x package/package.xml -l RunSpecifiedTests -t $(sf apex-tests-git-delta delta --from "HEAD~1" --to "HEAD")
 ```

 **NOTE:** The test classes will only be added to the output if they are found in one of your package directories as listed in the `sfdx-project.json` in the `--to` commit's file-tree.
 If the test class name was not found in any package directory, a warning will be printed to the terminal.
 The plugin will not fail if no test classes are included in the final output.
 The output and text file will simply be empty if no delta test classes were found in any commit message or no test classes were validated against a package directory.